marythought/test-blog/README.md

 # Class 3: Mobile-First / Responsive Design and SMACSS

-## User Stories

 1. ✅As a visitor, I want the images to be responsive, so that content stays properly proportioned.
 - ✅As a visitor, I want the viewport properly sized, so that content fits all the size I have available.
 - As a visitor, I want the primary nav to be responsive, so that I can get around using any device.

 # Class 4: Templates and Typography

-1. As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+1. ✅As a developer, I want to use Handlebars for my project template, so that I can include new projects more easily.
+- ✅As a developer, I want my CSS styles to follow SMACSS organization, so that I know where to look for creating and editing styles.
+- ✅As a visitor, I want the site to use great typography, so that I have an enjoyable reading experience.

+# Class 5: Article Writer

+1. As an author, I want a secret URL (new.html) where I can go write articles, so that blog visitors don't think they can create posts.
+- As an author, I want a form fields for all the article properties, so that I can customize each aspect of my article.
+- As an author, I want to write in Markdown, so that I can easily control formatting.
+- As an author, I want an export of the final article, so that I can paste it into blogArticles.js to publish it.